nopnop2002/Robotell-USB-CAN-Python/README.md

 ```

 # CAN receive filter settings(Extended Frame)
-This tool accepts filter to set via UDP Broadcast.
+This tool accepts filtering of extended frames via UDP broadcast.
 Open a new terminal and execute the following command:
 ```
 $ chmod 777 extmask.sh